FILTERS

 Taxes

 As a surviving spouse, you may have to file multiple tax returns.
 If your spouse was an investor, self-employed, or a partner in a business, these can be quite complicated.
 You yourself may qualify for a special filing status for the two years following your spouse’s death.
 There are also special tax regulations related to the types of income you may receive after your spouse dies, including insurance proceeds, retirement plan distributions and Social Security survivor benefits.
-The advice of a tax professional can be beneficial.
+The advice of a tax professional and wealth manager can be beneficial.

 Giving